vignesh27-97/OList_Business_Data_Analysis/README.md

 **Implementation**:

-o	We conducted data profiling, data cleaning, and ETL tasks using Talend to transform unstructured data from CSV files into Microsoft SQL Server.
+o	We conducted data profiling, data cleaning, and ETL tasks using Talend to transform unstructured data from CSV files into Azure SQL Server.
 Then, we employed a Python script to convert SQL reports into JSON format, utilizing Cosmos DB for SQL API, and scheduled this script in Apache Airflow orchestration tool by configuring the DAG.

 o	After the JSON files were generated, they were loaded into Azure Blob storage containers by the script.
 The creation of a new blob triggered the Azure Data Factory Copy Job, which loaded the JSON data into the corresponding Azure Cosmos DB container using the MERGE operation.